Rosa 'Ghislaine de Féligonde'

 R. 'Ghislaine de Féligonde' was released in 1916 by Eugène Turbat, who owned a nursery near Orléans, France.
 In 2016, the nursery was still owned by the Turbat family, and they held a centennial birthday party for the rose [link is in French].

-Most sources state that the rose was named after a French nurse, wife of the count de Féligonde, who crossed enemy lines in World War II to rescue her wounded husband.
+Most sources state that the rose was named after a French nurse who crossed enemy lines in World War I to rescue her wounded husband, the count de Féligonde.
 The count was indeed seriously wounded, but his wife's name was Odette.
 It turns out that the rose was named after de Féligonde's two-year-old daughter, Ghislaine [link is in French].
 Later she married a French aviator who was injured during WWII, and the two stories may have gotten confused.